redhat-performance/yoda/README.md

 }
 ]
 ```
 We are still exploring other models and will add more details soon.
+At the end `yoda generate` sub-command spits out a csv file called panel_inference.csv that a user can take a look at.

+Once we have the panels and their inference ready, a user can prepare a slide content mapping configuration file and get their existing presentation template updated.